 Solar panels and Art in the same sentence?

 Art blended into our day-to-day objects like solar panels, a collaboration between artists and scientists, Watt is Art is a glimpse into what is possible in the realm of future architecture and building design.

 Nora Al-Badri is presenting Babylonian Vision at EPFL Pavilions, the result of her work during the CDH / EPFL Pavilions Artist-in-Residence program.
 Al-Badri trained a neural network using GAN technology (General Adversarial Networks) to generate new synthetic Babylonian objects based on ancestral ones, thereby taking back and re-possessing cultural datasets from colonial Western museum collections.

-EPFL Pavilions is devoting its winter programme to the theme of robotics, reflecting on the emerging perspectives and scenarios of this rapidly expanding field.
+EPFL Pavilions is devoting its early 2021 program to the theme of robotics, reflecting on the emerging perspectives and scenarios of this rapidly expanding field.
 The premise behind Nature of Robotics is to offer an unconventional look at the subject of robotics and to extend its understanding into broader notions, situated at the frontier between science and the visual arts.
 Modular, reconfigurable, soft, micro and bio robotics manifest the new paradigms of a discipline facing constant renewal.

 ArtLab is moving away from its usual programming focused on the interface between art, science and technology to host Hope.
 This photo exhibition presents the work of the 12 finalists of the 2019 Prix Pictet award, selected from over 600 nominees.
 The images reveal moments of triumph in the face of adversity, and the product of efforts made to preserve the environment.
 Together, they demonstrate how optimism can encourage change.